VNU University of Science: History

 Hanoi University was established on June 4, 1956 by prime minisiter Pham Van Dong.
 Initially, it had specialized faculties focused on math, physics, chemistry, literature, and history.

-In 1993, Hanoi National University was established by prime minister Võ Văn Kiệt to merge three universities: Hanoi University, Hanoi University of Pedagogy and the Internal and University of Foreign Language Education.
+In 1993, Hanoi National University was established by prime minister Võ Văn Kiệt to merge three universities: General University of Hanoi, Hanoi University of Pedagogy, University of Foreign Language Education.

-In September 1995, the University of Natural Sciences was merged into VNU.
+In September 1995, humanities faculties split away from the General University of Hanoi, becoming what is now the University of Social Sciences and Humanities.
+The remaining institution, made up of natural sciences faculties, renamed itself to the University of Science in the same year.

 In 1999, faculty in a number of technological departments were separated from University of Science and Technology to reorganize into Faculty of Technology Online VNU.
 The Research Center for Applied Microbiology and Research Center for Edible Mushrooms was moved into a Biotechnology Center under VNU.

+Campuses and facilities

-The school has three campuses in Hanoi capital, with the main campus located at 334 Nguyen Trai, Thanh Xuan, Hanoi.
-Two other campuses are located 19 Le Thanh Tong, Hoan Kiem, Hanoi and 182 Luong The Vinh, Thanh Xuan, Hanoi.
-The 19 Le Thanh Tong campus is the basis of the University of Indochina established in 1906, a valuable architectural heritage site designed by famous French architect Ernest Hébrard, built during the French Indochina period in neoclassical French architectural style.
+The school has three campuses in Hanoi, with the main campus located at 334 Nguyen Trai, Thanh Xuân.
+The other two campuses are located at 19 Le Thanh Tong, Hoan Kiem and 182 Luong The Vinh, Thanh Xuan.
+The 19 Le Thanh Tong campus was the former site of University of Indochina, established in 1906, a valuable architectural heritage site designed by famous French architect Ernest Hébrard, built during the French Indochina period in neoclassical French architectural style.

 The university has 100 laboratories (laboratories) and computer labs for teaching, learning and scientific research.
 In which, there are 85 laboratories, one national key laboratory, five key laboratories at VNU and four groups: Basic Practice Laboratory, Thematic Laboratory, Target Laboratory and Key Laboratory.